 Today’s terminology seems to get more and more complicated.
 For instance, if you are investigating a rehabilitation or recovery program, you might hear the term substance use disorder used.
-You may be asking, “What is substance use disorder?”
-“Is it different from substance abuse or dependence?”
+You may be asking what is involved in substance use disorder and mental health?
+Also, you may wonder if it is different from substance abuse or dependence?”

 Rest assured, the trusted experts at Harmony Bay have the answers.
-Learn more about intensive outpatient programs in South Jersey.
+Learn more about intensive outpatient programs near Voorhees, NJ, and in greater South Jersey.
 We have the answers to the questions you’re asking.
 All you have to do to get them is reach out.

 Most health and medical professionals use the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders, otherwise known as DSM, to diagnose mental conditions.
 The DSM uses substance use disorder as a combination of substance abuse and substance dependence.
 Therefore, substance use disorder is the medical term for drug addiction.

 Medical professionals generally classify substance use disorder as either mild, moderate, or severe.
 This classification depends on how many criteria you meet.
-You should understand that you should seek treatment, even if you only have a mild substance use disorder.
+You should understand that you should seek therapy, even if you only have a mild substance use disorder.
 The longer you use the substance, the more intense your addiction will become.
 It is much easier to treat a mild form than it is in a severe form.
-Some diagnoses of substance use disorder overlap with depression and require specialized treatment beyond normal visits to the depression treatment center in NJ.
+Some diagnoses of substance use disorder and mental health overlap with depression and require specialized therapy beyond normal visits to depression therapy in South Jersey.

 There are 11 criteria used in determining how severe your substance use disorder is.
 They are as follows:

-- Social or interpersonal problems due to use: Has your substance use lead to relationship problems?
+- Social or interpersonal problems due to using: Has your substance use lead to relationship problems?

 - Withdrawal: When you stop using the substance, do you experience withdrawal symptoms?